 Happy Easter.
 I'm not at all religious (too Chinese for that), but today I woke up thinking about moveable feasts and the Easter computation, and I learned that Gauss had written an algorithm for calculating the date of Julian and Gregorian Easter in the early 1800s.
 Feels fortunate that Easter Monday falls so early this year, because it's only a week after spring break!
 I'm real happy about that.

 I've been utilizing my 4-day weekend to its fullest potential so far, losing my head in a different crowd each night.
 Friday night I went to see four local shoegaze/post-hardcore bands play in a warehouse for $15.
 There were two shows going on in that alley, so I nearly walked into the wrong one before some guy pointed me in the right direction.
-I half-listened to idle talk about some podcast or other while waiting for the show to start.
+They drew an X on my hand when I came in, and I half-listened to idle talk about some podcast or other while waiting for the show to start.

 Didn't take many photos, but here's one of the band Often Wrong.
 They were pretty solid, lotsa fun to mosh to.
 Never been to a show like this so I was thinking about joining in when a push from behind sent me straight into the crowd.
 I took an elbow to the face, pushed my way to the front, and a girl behind me scrabbled at my jeans to stabilize herself.
 Was grinning like a fool the entire time.